 But technology has and always will be important in the hospitality industry, so it’s important not to overlook it.
 Here are a few examples of how it could benefit your business post pandemic.

-By reducing staff time spent on admin tasks and consequently freeing up time for more important things; technology can help you increase efficiency considerably.
-You certainly aren’t limited in terms of options when it comes to solutions that help you do this.
-To name a few…
+By reducing the time your employees have to spend on admin-heavy tasks, and therefore freeing up time for the more important things, technology can help you significantly increase efficiency.
+And you certainly aren’t limited in terms of solutions that can help you do this, to name a few…

 - EPOS & Booking systems

 A combination of ePOS and a booking system will not only enable you to easily place orders, generate bills, take contactless payments and monitor bookings vs walk-ins; you’ll also have a real-time overview of sales and available produce.
 Together these solutions will help you improve efficiency, customer service and your reporting.

 What do you envisage when you think of your staff rota?
 Many restaurateurs are still manually building rotas using excel or even just pen and paper; an inefficient and extremely time consuming approach.
 The person responsible for building the rota needs to account for numerous factors.
 This includes employee contracted hours, availability, scheduled holiday and forecasted bookings/footfall.
 Having a system in place to take care of this for you could save a considerable amount of time; as well as increasing the accuracy of your staff schedules.

 As is the case with staff scheduling, many restaurateurs are still taking a very manual approach to monitoring staff time.
 The time waste here doesn’t come from the actual process of staff clocking in and out.
 It’s collating the data after, comparing scheduled to actual hours and using this data to then inform payroll.
 Implementing a way for staff to clock in and out digitally, via facial recognition, location or a unique pin, will not only eliminate the risk of buddy clocking but allow you to capture accurate data on hours worked.
 This data can then be pulled into payroll and ensure wages are calculated correctly.